discretize/discretize-guides/builds/ranger/condi-soulbeast/index.md

 **Step 3: Utility Skills**

-Next up, we want to incorporate our Utility Skills
+Next up, we want to incorporate our Utility Skills.
+These will generally also be used off-cooldown with a higher priority than the <Skill name="Beastmode"/> skills.

+- When running with <Skill name="Sun Spirit"/>, make sure to keep in on the group as best as possible.
+If you know the boss will not move within the next 15 seconds, you can use <Skill name="Solar Flare"/> as an extra filler skill to inflict some <Condition name="Burning"/>.
+- <Skill name="One Wolf Pack"/> is your highest priority utility skill.
+Use it off-cooldown but don't waste it in split phases.
+Make sure everyone is in your range and can attack the boss when you cast it.
+- When running <Skill name="Vipers Nest"/>, use it off-cooldown but make sure to not use it right before the boss moves.
+- <Skill name="Sharpening Stone"/> and <Skill name="Vulture Stance"/> are instant-cast so you can use them off-cooldown, even while casting other skills.
+Make sure to be in range of your allies when using <Skill name="Vulture Stance"/>.

 **Step 4: Easy Precasts**

-Lastly, we will look at some easy precasts you can (almost) always do with low effort but good reward.
+Lastly, we will look at some easy precasts you can (almost) always do with low effort but good reward:

+1. <Skill name="Double Arc"/>, <Skill name="Crippling Shot"/> and <Skill name="Sharpening Stone"/> all provide a boost to your next attacks after being used.
+You can use these before the fight if you do not get into combat by doing so (no other enemies around).
+This becomes even more efficient if a Mistlock Singularity is present to reset the skill cooldowns.
+2. If a Mistlock Singularity is present, you can cast your Stances as well, namely <Skill name="One Wolf Pack"/> and <Skill name="Vulture Stance"/>.

 </Card>